-Impact Management Objective: To prevent soil loss on site and prevent increased turbidity / sediment load in watercourses.
-Areas disturbed and/or cleared of vegetation (work corridor) during construction may be vulnerable to increased water Potential impact to avoid and wind erosion.
-Stockpiles of soil (topsoil/subsoil) at the site may be vulnerable to wind/water erosion.
-Impact Management Outcome Soil erosion at the water courses are kept to a minimum and the aquatic systems are not impacted significantly as a result of soil erosion.
+Impact Management Objective: To prevent soil loss on site.
+Areas disturbed and/or cleared of vegetation during construction may be vulnerable to increased water and wind Potential impact to avoid erosion. erable to wind/water erosion.
+Impact Management Outcome Soil erosion is kept to a minimum.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Aitigation measure Responsible party Time period Stockpiles should not be place Stockpiles should not be placed in vegetated areas that will not be cleared Contractor Construction phase The location of stockpiles must take into account the prevailing wind direction

+[•] Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments

-Mitigation measure Designated areas for stockpiling of raw materials must be identified before material is brought onto site.
+- Stockpiles of topsoil & spoil material must be protected from wind & water erosion with the use of an appropriate netting, tarpaulin or other appropriate measures.
+Note that topsoil should not be covered with tarpaulin as this may kill the seedbank. - Stockpiles should be located in such a way that they present as little visual impact as possible - Designated areas for stockpiling of raw materials must be identified before material is brought onto site.
 No stockpiling is to occur on or near slopes.
-All stockpiling areas must be approved by the ECO before stockpiling occurs.
-Stockpiles must not be located within 50 metres of watercourses.
-The furthest threshold must be adhered to.
-Stockpiles should not be placed in vegetated areas that will not be cleared.
-It is advised that an Environmental Control Officer visit the construction site before construction occurs within any of the watercourses and possibly during construction within the watercourses.
-Soil surfaces must not be left open for lengthy periods to prevent erosion.
-If site development does not occur soon after preparation of the site, a suitable cover crop to be established as a temporary measure.
-Erosion control measures including silt fences, low soil berms and/or shutter boards must be put in place around the stockpiles to limit sediment runoff from stockpiles.
-Alternatively, the exposed slopes must drain into small temporary stormwater and silt traps/ponds.
-The SuDS Stormwater management and drainage system should inform the stormwater design of developed areas.
-The storm water management plan should adhere to the principles of sound storm water management.
-The storm water management system must be implemented on site and must be properly maintained. site.
-No stockpiling is to occur on or near slopes.
-All stockpiling areas must be approved by the ECO before stockpiling occurs.
-Stockpiles must not be located within 50 metres of watercourses.
-The furthest threshold must be adhered to.
-Stockpiles should not be placed in vegetated areas that will not be cleared.
-It is advised that an Environmental Control Officer visit the construction site before construction occurs within any of the watercourses and possibly during construction within the watercourses.
-Soil surfaces must not be left open for lengthy periods to prevent erosion.
-If site development does not occur soon after preparation of the site, a suitable cover crop to be established as a temporary measure.
-Erosion control measures including silt fences, low soil berms and/or shutter boards must be put in place around the stockpiles to limit sediment runoff from stockpiles.
-Alternatively, the exposed slopes must drain into small temporary stormwater and silt traps/ponds.
-The SuDS Stormwater management and drainage system should inform the stormwater design of developed areas.
-The storm water management plan should adhere to the principles of sound storm water management.
-The storm water management system must be implemented on site and must be The stormwater flows must enter the riparian buffer areas in a diffuse flow pattern without pollutants.
-Clean and contaminated storm water must be kept separate.
-Contaminated run-off from the construction site must be prevented from flowing into the streams.
-The working area and site camp must be clearly demarcated during the pre-construction phase.
-Land clearing and construction activities must be restricted to within the demarcated working area to prevent unnecessary disturbance, exposure or compacting of surrounding areas.
-Only the area required to accommodate construction activities within the working area should be cleared of surface covering.
-Unnecessary clearing/ disturbance of land and exposure of soil must be avoided.
-Land clearing, earth moving and construction activities should not take place during heavy rains, or use of environmentally benign soil binders, use of geo-textile or other coverings.
+All stockpiling areas must be approved by the ECO before stockpiling occurs. - Soil surfaces must not be left open for lengthy periods to prevent erosion. - If site development does not occur soon after preparation of the site, a suitable cover crop to be established as a temporary measure. - Erosion control measures including silt fences, low soil berms and/or shutter boards must be put in place around the stockpiles to limit sediment runoff from stockpiles.
+Alternatively, the exposed slopes must drain into small temporary stormwater and silt traps/ponds. - The SuDS Stormwater management and drainage system should inform the stormwater design of developed areas. - Clean and contaminated storm water must be kept separate.
+Contaminated run-off from the construction site must be prevented from flowing into the streams. - The working area and site camp must be clearly demarcated during the pre-construction phase.
+Land clearing and construction activities must be restricted to within the demarcated working area to prevent unnecessary disturbance, exposure or compacting of surrounding areas. - Erosion control measures including silt fences, low soil berms and/or shutter boards must be put in place around the sand dune embankment. - Only the area required to accommodate construction activities within the working area should be cleared of surface covering.
+Unnecessary clearing/ disturbance of land and exposure of soil must be avoided. - Land clearing, earth moving and construction activities should not take place during heavy rains, or windy conditions. - Cleared areas and any other area susceptible to erosion should be provided with a suitable cover and stabilised as soon as possible via the implementation of appropriate erosion control measures.
+This may include use of cut-off drains, temporary/permanent drainage channels, brush-packing, mulching, planting or sodding, use of environmentally benign soil binders, use of geo-textile or other coverings.
 The appropriate measures should be selected by the contractor in consultation with the Engineer & ECO.

+[•] Environmental Impact Assessments • Basic Assessments • Environmental Management Planning

+[•] Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments

-Stockpiles of topsoil & spoil material must be protected from wind & water erosion.
-Stockpiles of earth material may not be located within any storm-water drainage pathways and must be outside of the reach of potential flood waters.
-Any erosion runnels/ gulleys/ channels that form on site must be infilled with appropriate material, compacted, rehabilitated as needed and appropriate erosion control measures put in place to prevent recurrent erosion at that site.
+Any erosion runnels/ gulleys/ compared to the second channels that form on site must be infilled with appropriate material, compacted, rehabilitated as needed and appropriate erosion control measures put in place to prevent recurrent erosion at that site.
 Rehabilitation of erosion channels should be ongoing during the construction phase and not left until the end of the construction period.
-Performance Indicator The water courses are not significantly impacted as a result of soil ero osion.
+Performance Indicator Stockpiles and bare surfaces remain erosion free.

-11.2 OBJECTIVE 2: PREVENT POLLUTION AND SOIL/ WATER CONTAMINATION
+11.2 OBJECTIVE 2: PREVENT POLLUTION AND SOIL CONTAMINATION